-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

-LONDON (AP) — Queen Elizabeth II, Britain’s longest-reigning monarch and a symbol of stability across much of a turbulent century, died Thursday.
+LONDON (AP) — Queen Elizabeth II, Britain’s longest-reigning monarch and a symbol of stability across much of a turbulent century, died Thursday after 70 years on the throne.
 She was 96.

 Buckingham Palace said she died at Balmoral Castle, her summer residence in Scotland, where members of the royal family had rushed to her side after her health took a turn for the worse.